linea-it/docs/docs/en/processamento/uso/howtouse-HPC.md

 ## How to Submit a Job

 A Job requests computing resources and specifies applications to be launched on those resources, along with any input data/options and output directives.
-Cluster task and resource management is done through Slurm.
+Cluster task and resource management is done through *Slurm*.
 Therefore, to submit a Job you need to use a script like below:

 ```bash
   #!/bin/bash